 Full feature list can be found in Moodle Docs feature page.

 What We Need

 As usual, I suggest adding from now to your favourite ecommerce shopping chart all needed hardware, so that at the end you will be able to evaluate overall costs and decide if continuing with the project or removing them from shopping chart.
 So, hardware will be only:

-- Raspberry PI model 3 or newer (including proper power supply or using a smartphone micro usb charger with at least 3A) or newer Raspberry PI Board
+- Raspberry PI 3 Model A+ (including proper power supply or using a smartphone micro usb charger with at least 3A) or newer Raspberry PI Board

-In this guide I’ll use the cheap Raspberry PI 3 model A+ (please refer to comparing Raspberry PI model for differences between boards).
+In this guide I’ll use the cheap Raspberry PI 3 model A+ (please refer to comparing Raspberry PI models for differences between boards).

 Install Operating System

 We’ll use a light OS without desktop environment, so having more power for services instead of wasting CPU and RAM.
 For this preparation part, please refer to install Raspberry PI OS Lite.

 sudo apt update -y && sudo apt upgrade -Y

 Install Lamp Server